 - All training logs and supervisors' evaluations must be submitted to the Training Office.

 - The dissertation must be successfully defended.

-- After admission to the Doctor of Psychology program, all academic requirements must be completed in residence, except for transfer credit units.
+- After admission to the PsyD program, all academic requirements must be completed in residence, except for where transfer credit units have been awarded.

-- A full-time load of 36 units must be carried for a minimum of one year.
+- A full-time load of 36 units must be carried for a minimum of one year, preferably in year one.

-- A minimum grade of B- is required in each course applied to the degree.
+- A minimum grade of B- is required in each course applied to meeting degree requirements.

-- An overall grade-point average of 3.0 must be achieved in all work for the PsyD.
+- An overall grade-point average of 3.0 must be achieved in all work for the PsyD program.

 - All program requirements must be completed within eight calendar years of matriculation.